mdrights/LiveSlak/README.txt

 debug => During init, pause at strategic locations while assembling the overlay filesystem and show mount information.

+debug=<number> => '2' enables verbose script execution;
+  '4' dumps you into a debug shell right before the switch_root.

 rescue => After initialization, you will be dropped in a rescue shell to perform lowlevel maintenance.